Euro zone yields fall as markets digest ECB moves

 By Stefano Rebaudo

-Dec 17 (Reuters) - Euro zone government bond yields slipped back on Friday as markets digested the reduction of monetary stimulus from the European Central Bank.
+Dec 17 (Reuters) - Euro zone bond yields slipped back on Friday as markets assessed the reduction of monetary stimulus from the European Central Bank as being roughly in line with expectations.

-Borrowing costs had shot up on Thursday after Britain jolted traders by becoming the first G7 economy to hike interest rates since the onset of the pandemic, just before the ECB confirmed its emergency stimulus programme would end next March.
+Borrowing costs shot up on Thursday after Britain jolted traders by becoming the first G7 economy to hike interest rates since the onset of the pandemic, just before the ECB reined in stimulus.

-On Friday analysts reassessed the ECB moves, saying they had been broadly in line with forecasts.

 Germany’s 10-year government bond yield, the benchmark of the bloc, was down 1.5 basis points at -0.362%, after rising 1.5 bps on Thursday.
 DE10YT=RR